mongodb/docs/source/includes/driver-examples/driver-example-indexes-2.rst

             The following examples illustrate indexes and collation in the :doc:`Mongo Shell </mongo/>`.

-            Refer to the
-            :hardlink:`MongoDB Compass Documentation
-            </compass/current/indexes/>` for instructions on using
-            custom collation with indexes in Compass.
+            Refer to the :compass:`MongoDB Compass Documentation </>` for instructions on using custom collation with indexes in Compass.

      - id: python